 At a minimum, HIPAA also requires that this Notice cover the following three areas:

 While preparing this Notice, we took great strides and made every effort to comply with this HIPAA requirement.
 You should be aware that HIPAA, the Federal regulation, does not take precedence over a stricter State Law.
 You may have additional protection under State Law.
-If you have any questions or would like more information concerning your health care and/or privacy rights under HIPAA or our privacy practices, please consult our Privacy Officer at email@example.com
+If you have any questions or would like more information concerning your healthcare and/or privacy rights under HIPAA or our privacy practices, please consult Account Management at email@example.com.

-You should also consult our Privacy Officer if you would like to file a complaint about these privacy practices and/or if you believe we have violated your rights as described above in this notice.
+You should also consult Account Management if you would like to file a complaint about these privacy practices and/or if you believe we have violated your rights as described above in this notice.